How to choose a pillow?

 4 goose down pillows

-Choose the best pillow by considering the pillow filling, the support the pillow offers, the size and any important accreditations, along with your favoured sleeping position.
+Choose the best pillow by considering the pillow filling, the support the pillow offers, size and accreditations, along with your favoured sleeping position.
 This will help you decide what the best pillow is for you to sleep on.

 The perfect pillow should feel luxurious, combining the best filling with the best support for your sleep position.
 It should ideally be breathable, long-lasting and spring back after use.
 It shouldn’t set off your allergies, go flat or lose its shape after six months.